 What Is a Cannabis Decarboxylator and How Does It Work?

-A cannabis decarboxylator—sometimes called a weed decarb machine or a decarboxylating device, or a marijuana decarboxylator—is a compact kitchen appliance designed to activate cannabinoids by applying low, steady heat over a controlled period of time2.
+A cannabis decarboxylator—sometimes called a decarb machine—is a compact kitchen appliance designed to activate cannabinoids using controlled heat over time.
+2

-Load your cannabis (flower, kief, or hash) into the machine’s heat-safe container.
+Load: Add cannabis (flower, kief, or hash) into the container

 Trusted in Maria's Kitchen – Reliable, Potent, and Mess-Free